 Fig. 5.23 Top: Stela B – the Elephant Stela.17 Bottom: There used to be mahouts or drivers sitting on the elephants’ heads.18

-Fig. 5.24 Patolli board game (Codex Magliabechiano, Central Mexico, 16th century AD).
+Fig. 5.24 Patolli board game (Codex Magliabechiano, Central Mexico, 16th century CE).

 Fig. 5.25 Modern pachisi board game in India.

-Fig. 5.26 A wheeled ‘toy’, exhibiting elements of the native Mexican dog, which was the same species found in ancient China (El Tajin, Veracruz, east coast of Mexico, 7th-9th century AD).
+Fig. 5.26 A wheeled ‘toy’, exhibiting elements of the native Mexican dog, which was the same species found in ancient China (El Tajin, Veracruz, east coast of Mexico, 7th-9th century CE).

 Fig. 5.27 Wheeled ‘toy’ in a Jain manuscript, illustrating its primary religious function

-Fig. 5.28 Left: ‘Mythical’ creature which appears to depict a ram’s head and horns (Cholula or Tezcala, Central Mexico, 7th century AD).
-Right: Model of a ram with one horn still attached (Chandraketugarh, West Bengal, Northeast India, 1st century BC).
+Fig. 5.28 Left: ‘Mythical’ creature which appears to depict a ram’s head and horns (Cholula or Tezcala, Central Mexico, 7th century CE).
+Right: Model of a ram with one horn still attached (Chandraketugarh, West Bengal, Northeast India, 1st century BCE).

 Mining and metalworking

-The use of metals in Mexico has been pushed further and further back, and is now virtually contemporary with that in South America, where sophisticated metalworking techniques were developed around 1200 BC.
-The Olmecs had a word for metal as early as 1500 BC, and mined iron, jade, turquoise, obsidian, emeralds, and gold.
-Many of the Aztec, Toltec, Mayan, and Zapotec mines may have originally been Olmec mines.
+The use of metals in Mexico has been pushed further and further back, and is now virtually contemporary with that in South America, where sophisticated metalworking techniques were developed around 1200 BCE.
+The Olmecs had a word for metal as early as 1500 BCE, and mined iron, jade, turquoise, obsidian, emeralds and gold.
+Many of the Aztec, Toltec, Mayan and Zapotec mines may have originally been Olmec mines.
 Jade was the most valuable of all stones to the ancient Chinese and also to Mesoamerican cultures.

 The Aztecs of Mexico and Incas of Peru made acceptable mirrors from obsidian (volcanic glass).
 More technically challenging were the concave mirrors that the Olmecs made from magnetite.
 It is not known how they precision-grinded and polished exact, three-dimensional, symmetrical surfaces – assuming they did this themselves.
 One scholar commented that it is simply impossible to reconstruct the technique employed to achieve such perfection, which included making concave mirrors with varying radii of curvature.3